18 Guidelines for Diving During the Pandemic

-- Staff members must wear gloves when distributing disinfected equipment.
-Do not touch a disinfected regulator or BCD without gloves.
+- Staff members must have clean hands when distributing disinfected equipment.
+Do not touch a disinfected regulator or BCD without clean hands.

 - Avoid touching your tank valve opening or the regulator inlet prior to attaching your regulator to prevent contamination between the tank and regulator.